TheTrainingBoss/Sitefinity-Admins-Workshop/Workflow/readme.md

 ![](../media/image48.png)

 4. The *Scope* section defines where the workflow will apply.
-Choose **Page** and **Blogs**.
-This means that the workflow will be triggered anytime the save button is clicked for any page or nes item.
+Choose **Pages** and **Blogs**.
+This means that the workflow will be triggered anytime the save button is clicked for any page or news item.
 The remaining workflow options can be left with default values.

 ![](../media/image52.png)